Zzy9797/FedKDDC/README.md

 **Results of homogeneous data partition**:
 When data is homogeneous, excessive personalization can sometimes affect model performance.
 To validate the effectiveness of proposed FedKDDC under data homogeneity, we conduct the experiments on CIFAR-10 and CIFAR-100 under independent and identically distributed data partition.

-Table 6: Accuracy (%) comparisons of image classification task on the datasets CIFAR-10 and CIFAR-100 under homogeneous data partitioning
+Table 6: Accuracy (%) comparisons of image classification task on the datasets CIFAR-10 and CIFAR-100 under homogeneous data partitioning.
  Method  | CIFAR-10  | CIFAR-100
  ---- | ----- | ------
 FedAvg | 67.12 | 31.10